 Joe Straus, a fifth-generation Texan and a native of San Antonio, is a small businessman who represents northern Bexar County in the Texas House of Representatives.
 Joe has also been elected by his colleagues in the House to preside over the chamber as Speaker, making him the first Speaker of the House from San Antonio in more than 100 years.
+He was first elected Speaker in 2009 and has been overwhelmingly re-elected four times.
+His most recent re-election came in January 2017, when the Members of the Texas House voted for him 150-0.

 A graduate of Vanderbilt University, Joe has an insurance, investments, and executive benefits practice in San Antonio.
 Three decades ago, he met his wife, Julie, at the Barn Door in San Antonio at a campaign event for Lamar Smith.
 Julie and Joe have two grown daughters.